The following requirements are based on the 2014 - 2016 catalog.

 The student who intends to pursue a program in teacher education must apply to the Teacher Education Committee and be approved for admission to the program.
 A student must meet the following criteria to be considered for admission:

 - A minimum cumulative grade point average of 2.75.

 A teacher candidate seeking admission to Teacher Education with a cumulative GPA between 2.50 and 2.74 may be considered for approval to Teacher Education by the Teacher Education Committee if the candidate has a 2.75 GPA in the candidate’s education major(s) or a minimum cumulative GPA of 2.75 in the past two semesters.
 The teacher candidate must also have acceptable dispositions and field experience evaluations.

-- Satisfactory academic performance in the general education composition and communication requirements and successful completion of a speech screening test.
+- Satisfactory academic performance with a “C” or better in the general education composition requirement and successful completion of a speech screening test.

 - Written recommendations from the advisor, a School of Education instructor, and any other related professionals.

 - Meet state standards on North Dakota required tests to measure prospective teacher’s content knowledge in reading, writing, and mathematics.
 See www.ets.org/praxis/nd/requirements for test requirements.

 - As of 9/1/2014, candidates must meet state and VCSU CORE standards.
 North Dakota’s CORE standards are: Reading (156), Writing (160), Math (150).
 Students must meet the passing score for two of the three tests with a composite score of 466 or higher.

 - Demonstrate proper dispositions necessary to teach for learning.